justintranjt/justintranjt.github.io/_projects/2019-05-07-Music-Sampling-Networks.md

 other nodes.

 # What were the results of the research?
 This analysis resulted in a greater understanding of musical influence certain artists and genres had over other heavily-sampling artists and genres over time.
 The most influential genre was found to be Funk/Soul/Disco while the most influential artist of all time was James Brown.
-More specific influencers from different time periods were also found.
+However, Hip-Hop/R&B music has unsurprisingly become more sampled than all other genres in recent time periods.
+In addition, artists from all genres tended to sample from others within their own genre, essentially displaying strong intra-genre influences.

 # Where can I find the most pivotal details?